Today is January 13, 2025 ()

 • promoting that security is every congregant’s responsibility, since knowing our congregation better than anyone puts us in the best position to protect it.

-• providing training which enables the temple community to effectively fulfill this responsibility.
+• providing training that enables the temple community to effectively fulfill this responsibility.

-• promoting the use of proven tools and techniques to mitigate the potential risks that the congregation and the Jewish community faces.
+• promoting the use of proven tools and techniques to mitigate the potential risks that the congregation and the Jewish community face.

 • participating in the Jewish community’s network of security organizations and working with community members and first responders to improve safety.